Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 - Local controlled vocabluary
 - Other

-Do you have local metadata input guidelines and/or a Metadata Application Profile?
+Do you have local metadata input guidelines and/or a Metadata Application Profile?<br>
 If yes, please provide a link to your documentation if available.

-Have metadata values been entered consistently across your digital collections?
+Have metadata values been entered consistently across your digital collections?<br>
 If no, describe how values differ across collections.

-Does your metadata, elements and/or values, align with any other standards or best practices?
+Does your metadata, elements and/or values, align with any other standards or best practices?<br>
 For example, does it align with the DPLA metadata application profile?
 DACS?

-How do you indicate copyright in your digital collections?
+How do you indicate copyright in your digital collections?<br>
 Describe the metadata field(s) used, controlled vocabulary used (if applicable), and any other practices around rights metadata.

 ### Workflow

-Describe the process at your institution for creating a new digital collection Please include general information about the process as well as the positions and departments that are involved.
+Describe the process at your institution for creating a new digital collection<br>
+Please include general information about the process as well as the positions and departments that are involved.
 Examples of points to include are: the number and positions of those who add digital objects and metadata, whether there is centralized and/or formalized control over ingest and metadata production, etc.

 Is digital preservation part of your digital collections workflow?